jessecambon/jessecambon.github.io/_drafts/Essential-Data-Science-Methods.md

 A broader variety of statistics can be calculated using the [group\_by](https://dplyr.tidyverse.org/reference/group_by.html) and [summarize](https://dplyr.tidyverse.org/reference/summarise.html) functions.
 In this example, we create a new categorical column “class\_c” (which combines 2 seaters and subcompact vehicles into a single category) using the [case\_when](https://dplyr.tidyverse.org/reference/case_when.html) function and then calculate a variety of basic summary statistics by this column.

 The [arrange](https://dplyr.tidyverse.org/reference/arrange.html) function is used to order the rows in the dataset in descending order of the created ‘count’ variable.
-Note that the ungroup() function is not strictly necessary, but it is a good practice if we plan to manipulate our dataset in the future without using groups.
+Note that the ‘ungroup’ function is not strictly necessary in this case, but it is a good practice if we plan to manipulate our dataset in the future without using groups.

 ``` r
 mpg_stats <- mpg %>% select(class,hwy) %>%